Treat Tingling Numbness Naturally: Vitamins for Neuropathy

 - Occasionally, neuropathy may be associated with cramps and muscular pain, which can affect the lower extremities.
 Over a period of time, the pains become severe and shooting in nature; there will be difficulty in walking and holding objects, coordination suffers and the patient may also complain of insomnia.

-Home Remedies to Treat Nerve Damage: Natural Cure for Tingling Numbness
+3 Potent Home Remedies to Treat Nerve Damage and Tingling Numbness

 Here are some simple home remedies that can help in the management of neuropathies, while alleviating the symptoms like tingling numbness.
 These include certain foods and lifestyle tips: